hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 python3
 ```

-At the Python runtime, add the path of the jar file using Spark configuration command:
+At the Python runtime, add the path of the jar file using the Spark configuration command:

 ```py
 # python